-July 1, 2018
+September 1, 2023

-Skloff Financial Group Question of the Month: Are All Roth IRA Withdrawals Tax Free?
-By Aaron Skloff, AIF, CFA, MBA
+Skloff Financial Group Question of the Month By Aaron Skloff, AIF, CFA, MBA

-Q: We read your article on Maximizing Roth 401(k) and Roth IRA Contributions and your article on Roth IRA Conversions.
+Q: We read your article 'Pre-tax Versus Roth Contributions to Retirement Accounts - Which Is Better?'
+Part 1 and Part 2.
 Are all withdrawals from Roth IRAs tax free?

-A: The Problem - Knowing When Roth IRA Withdrawals Are or Are Not Tax Free
+The Problem - Knowing When Roth IRA Withdrawals Are or Are Not Tax Free

 Generally, withdrawals from Roth IRAs are tax free.
-According to the IRS, "If you satisfy the requirements, qualified distributions are taxfree".
+According to the IRS, "If you satisfy the requirements, qualified distributions are tax-free".
 It seems the IRS always has an 'if', 'but' or 'subject to' up its sleeve that can trip you up.
 And those trip ups can be costly.
-Nonqualified distributions are subject to income taxes and a 10% penalty.
+Non-qualified distributions are subject to income taxes and a 10% penalty.